‘American Horror Story’ Season 7 Spoilers: Everything We Know So Far

 It has also been announced that American Horror Story staples Sarah Paulson and Evan Peters would officially be returning for Season 7.
 While this isn’t shocking considering that they have both appeared in every season of the hit horror series, it does offer some relief and excitement to fans of the show.
 No other cast members have been announced, but viewers are expecting the usual suspects Kathy Bates, Angela Bassett, Lily Rabe, Finn Wittrock, Emma Roberts, Matt Bomer, Lady Gaga, and Cheyenne Jackson to have roles in the upcoming season.

-Of course, the theme of Season 7 will be what every fan is waiting to find out in the off season of the show.
+Of course, the theme of Season 7 will be what every fan is waiting to find out in the offseason of the show.
 Information on the theme is not expected anytime soon.
 However, one big hint has already been dropped about the next season of American Horror Story.
 Right after Season 6’s Roanoke ended, the official AHS social media accounts posted a video of the ocean that read “sweet dreams.”
 The caption for the cryptic video stated “The monsters are all gone.”
 Could Season 7 be set on the ocean, possibly on a cruise ship?
 Fans are already reeling at the possibility of seeing a ghost ship, or some other adventure set on the sea.

 What are your thoughts on the latest American Horror Story Season 7 spoilers and news?
 What would you like to see next season?